silen-z/funway/docs/what-is-fiveway.md

 # What is fiveway?

-**fiveway** is a TypeScript library for rich web applications that want to support keyboard navigation and have absolute control over what is focused.
+**fiveway** is a TypeScript library for rich web applications that want to support keyboard navigation and have precise control over what is focused.
 It comes with a set of default behaviors and allows for extensive customization.

 fiveway is designed to be used with component-based UI frameworks such as React, SolidJS, Vue, Svelte and others.